Skip to Sidebar Skip to Content

 Docker CP Syntax

-The syntax of the docker cp command is as follows:
+The syntax of the docker cp command for efficient docker file management is as follows:

 docker cp <containerId/containerName>:/file/path/within/container /host/path/to/copy/file/to